ekesel/EkeAssistant/README.md

 # EkeAssistant
 A web-assistant that control your devices connected to your Raspberry Pi and perform some basic assistant tasks such as telling News, Checking Weather and connect to your Spotify to play songs.
 It works on Voice recognition like a assistant should!

 ## Tech Stack -

 Backend - Django, MongoDB atlas, Redis.
 Frontend - ReactJS, Bootstrap.
 Client - Python, Shell Scripting.

+Hosting this requires a Paid Server so can't make it live yet.

 # Installation